 Before joining the ACCA, Ms. Aasgard worked for the Alberta Fish and Wildlife Division of the Alberta Government, developing and delivering training programs for staff and the private sector.
 She has extensive experience producing educational resource materials and has completed her Certificate of Adult and Continuing Education from the University of Alberta with distinction.

-She holds a Master’s degree in Co-operative and Credit Union Management from Saint Mary’s University in Halifax.
+She holds a Master’s degree in Co-operative and Credit Union Management from Saint Mary’s University.
 Outside of work, she teaches Sustainable Business Models at BCIT in the Advanced Sustainable Business Leadership Diploma Program.

 Neil Cooper’s analytical mind and focus keep Conexus in the winning column to ensure it is properly equipped for and understands what success looks like.
 As Chief Financial Officer, Mr.Cooper leads the accounting, finance and treasury functions for Conexus.
 With a focus on organizational financial sustainability and stewardship, he is willing to make thoughtful, tough decisions for the greater good of Conexus, its members and employees.